biocore/nested-classification/README.md

 2. Update feature table variable with human samples file and update metadata variable with above trained animal file in "thefinalbattle.py"
 3. Run the model: python thefinalbattle.py
 ```
+thefinalbattle.py uses treeClass.py to map the trained estimators to a hierachical, taxonomic ranking such that Qiime2 can output the highest probality taxon-id, or taxa, per sibling nodes in the tree.